Peer Mentoring for Female* (International) Doctoral Researchers

 Coach: Dr. Lima Sayed, diversity expert, trainer and systematic coach

-Flyer: You can find the workshop flyer here.
+Flyer: You can find the peer mentoring flyer here.

-Registration: You can register for the workshop here.
+Registration: You can register for the peer mentoring here.